VEGAN 101: VEGAN SIDE EFFECTS, WHAT TO EXPECT WHEN YOU GO VEGAN

 - Gas and tummy discomfort: Ah yes, if you've been vegan for a while you KNOW what I'm talking about!
 Gas comes with the territory and it can really throw you off in the beginning.
 We'll get into some recommendations and details below.

-- A "cheesy" kind of odor coming out of your hair or skin.
+- A change in body odor (either positive, as was my case, or in this case sometimes negative).
 Weird one right?!
-Don't worry, this usually clears up really quickly.
+Don't worry, this usually clears up quickly.

 - Skin rashes or acne.
 Although clearer skin can also be a common symptom after going vegan, some people experience acne (like me!).
 We're talking about what could be one of the culprits below.